RakhithJK/dbeaver-dbeaver-wiki/Data-Import-and-Replace.md

 ![](images/dt/dt-all-replace-methodslist.png)

-The database can only support the replace method or only the ignore method.
+The database can only support the replace method or the ignore method.
 In this case, the list of methods will consist of only one item except `<None`>.
-If the base does not support replacement methods or we have not added an implementation yet, then the combo with the list will be disabled.
+If the base does not support the replacement methods, or if we have not added an implementation yet, then the combo with the list will be disabled.

-Further you will find a list of databases supporting these methods and examples of syntax.
+Further, you will find a list of databases supporting these methods and examples of syntax.

 Let's take a look at an example of how this works.
-We use a simple small slightly modified Sakila (MySQL) table - sakila.language
+We use a small, simple, slightly-modified Sakila (MySQL) table - sakila.language

 ```sql
 CREATE TABLE language_insert (